Types of Pipelines in the Oil & Gas Industry

-In the pipeline industry, various names are provided the lines depending on the function and location of the pipelines.
+In the pipeline industry, various names are provided for the lines depending on the function and location of the pipelines.
 They are

 - Injection lines: Pipelines injecting water/steam/polymer/gas into the wells to improve the lift.